-Oh, and she was married to the same man for nearly 60 years, a notable length for Tinseltown.
+Oh, and she was married to the same man for nearly 60 years, a notable length for Tinseltown.* * * * *

 , in 1922 by her own account (or 1921, according to others) to a homemaker mother and jeweler father.
 Her nickname was "Sid" for how a younger sibling tried to say “Sis," later changed by the ever inventive MGM publicity machine to "Cyd" to give her an air of mystery.
+Amarillo, Texas

 Sid/Cyd was a sickly girl who started dancing lessons at age 6 at the suggestion of her father to build up her strength after a bout with polio left her with a slight atrophy on her right side.
 During a family vacation in

 with Adolph Bolm and Bronislava Nijinska, and subsequently danced in the Ballet Russe de Monte Carlo for Colonel W. de Basil under the stage names Celia Siderova and later Maria Istromena because everyone in the troupe was required to take a Russian-sounding name.
-It was while touring in Europe that she again met Nico Charisse.
-They eloped in Paris in 1939 and divorced in 1947.
+It was while touring in Los Angeles Europethat she again met Nico Charisse.
+They eloped in in 1939 and divorced in 1947.
+Paris

 , where David Lichine offered her a dancing role in Gregory Ratoff's Something to Shout About (1943).
 This brought her to the attention of choreographer Robert Alton, who had also discovered Gene Kelly, and soon signed with MGM, where she became the resident ballet dancer.
+Los Angeles

 Her lithe body, gorgeous looks and simmering sensuality -- as well as having extraordinary chops because of her Russian ballet training -- contrasted starkly with the usual Hollywood dancers, who film historian Larry Billman wrote were "typically cute and fluffy."